Skip to main content

 How much is transfer duty on a $500,000 house in WA?

 On a $500,000 property in Western Australia, transfer duty is approximately $17,765 at the standard rate (2025–26).
-First home buyers in metro areas pay approximately $6,815 (at the reduced rate of $13.63 per $100), saving over $10,000.
+First home buyers in metro/Peel areas pay $0 at this price — the FHB exemption covers established homes up to $500,000 in full.

 What is a settlement agent in WA?